SeanMcP/seanmcp.com/src/pages/about.md

 <img class="headshot" src="/img/seanmcp_2022.jpg" alt="A photo of Sean McPherson smiling">

 Thanks for visiting my website!
-My name is Sean McPherson, or [Sean McP](../articles/how-to-pronounce-my-name) for short, and I am a software engineer for [Khan Academy](https://khanacademy.org) living Pittsburgh, Pennsylvania.
+My name is Sean McPherson, or [Sean McP](../articles/how-to-pronounce-my-name) for short, and I am a software engineer for [Khan Academy](https://khanacademy.org) living in Pittsburgh, Pennsylvania.

 Before that, I worked for Niche.com in Pittsburgh helping students and parents find the right school.
 At Niche, I organized weekly "Learn Over Lunch" sessions to facilitate shared professional development.